ShowStopperTheSecond/ShowStopperTheSecond.github.io/_pages/cv.md

 Selected Projects
 ======
+* Lactic Acid Threshold Detection via Breathing Pattern
+  * <small>Developed a method to identify the ventilatory threshold using audio-recorded breathing signals.
+This technique is particularly valuable in fitness and training applications, enabling athletes to determine if they have reached their optimal workout intensity. </small>

 * Quadratic Mirror Filter Bank Demo
   * <small>A graphical interface for applying filters to discrete signals in real time in C++.
 A quadratic mirror filter bank wasused, and the graphical interface was implemented using Qt and QML.
 This project was a part of the ADSP course. github.com/ShowStopperTheSecond/QMFB </small>